bjourne/c-examples/README.md

 ## Libraries

-Ten small libraries I have written while learning about algorithms, data structures and APIs.
-They are located in the `libraries` directory.
-They are designed to be self-contained and thus easy to borrow by copying the files.
+Located in `libraries` are a bunch of libraries I have written to learn more about algorithms, data structures, OS APIs, etc. They are designed to be mostly self-contained and thus easy to borrow by copying the files.
+However, over the years I have introduced dependencies between them.
+Factoring out common code is just too pleasurable.

-No guarantee that the libraries are, or ever will be, complete.
+No guarantee that the libraries are -- or ever will be -- complete.
 They were written because I wanted to.

 ### `libraries/collectors`